Alibaba Stock Analysis, Valuation (NYSE:BABA)

 Should you buy BABA stock?

-- The company has a good Free Cash Flow (FCF) margin of 50%.
+- The company has a healthy free cash flow margin of 29.3.

 Should you sell BABA stock?

-- BABA stock is trading at a PE ratio of 46.3, which is worse than the industry average multiple of 19.8.
+- The BABA stock currently trades at a PE of 53.7, which is expensive, compared to the sector average of 21.5.

 Alibaba’s stock price has fluctuated also based on the perceived strengths and weaknesses of the Chinese economy as majority of its revenues come from China.
 Alibaba stock price history shows that the stock saw a steep decline in 2015 when the concerns around Chinese economy were at its peak.
 The stock later recovered when the concerns around Chinese economy receded.
 Alibaba has managed a very high revenue growth rate in spite of its size.
 Alibaba is also expanding in to areas which will boost profits.